-The University of Arizona has designed its online library and information science master’s degree to reflect the evolving and diverse work conditions in the industry.
-Additionally, the university incorporates a considerable level of flexibility in their program by allowing their online library science students to adjust their learning in accordance with their career goals and interests.
+The University of Arizona designed its online library and information science master’s degree to reflect the evolving and diverse work conditions in the industry.
+Additionally, the university incorporates a considerable level of flexibility in their program.
+They allow online library science students to adjust their learning in accordance with their career goals and interests.
 In this regard, the university has more than 20 concentrations for students to choose from, including:

 - Digital Information